-As an educator, you are in an instrumental position to promote educational initiatives among young learners.
-Despite your knowledge level around various health issues, you will be able to use the CrashCourse products to optimize learning and retention in your learning environment.
-If you are highly knowledgeable about these issues, or have access to a medical/health expert, these products can be used as supplementary tool to reiterate key concepts and messages.
-However, if you are new to this information, you may simply show the curriculum in classrooms or practice to help build new knowledge and correct misconceptions.
+As an educator, you are in an influential position to promote learning initiatives among your students.
+No matter your concussion knowledge level, you will be able to use the CrashCourse products to optimize learning and retention in your environment.
+If you are highly knowledgeable about concussions, or have access to medical/health experts, CrashCourse products can be used as a supplementary tool to reiterate key concepts and messages.
+However, if you are new to this information, you may simply show the curriculum in your classroom or during practice to help build new knowledge and correct misconceptions.
 As concussions are more likely to occur during practices rather than in games, it’s important to share this information with your students or team members as soon as possible.